nmshd/documentation/_docs_integrate/read-attribute-from-peer.md

 }
 ```

-### Example of reading a RelationshipAttribute
+### Example of reading a RelationshipAttribute without a third party involved

-We now consider the case that the Sender has an active Relationship established with the Recipient and that the Sender wants to request a [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) of this Relationship whose `value` is set by the Recipient.
+We now consider the case that the Sender has an active Relationship established with the Recipient.
+It makes no sense for the Sender to request a RelationshipAttribute from the Recipient that already exists in the context of their Relationship to each other, but the Sender may wants to create a [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) for this Relationship whose `value` is read from the Recipient.
 Then the associated [ReadAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#readattributerequestitem), which is contained in the `items` property of the [Request]({% link _docs_integrate/data-model-overview.md %}#request) for reading Attributes created by the Sender, must contain an appropriate RelationshipAttributeQuery in its `query` property.
 For example, if the Sender wants to request a RelationshipAttribute of type [ProprietaryString]({% link _docs_integrate/attribute-values.md %}#proprietarystring) that is owned by the Recipient and whose `confidentiality` is `"public"`, the Request could look like this:

 ```jsonc
 {